Layer potential operators for transmission problems on extension domains: Introduction

-The purpose of this note is to propose a lightweight and streamlined generalization.
-The domains we consider are \enquote{first order} Sobolev extension domains $\Omega$ in $\mathbb{R}^n$, \cite{JONES-1981, HAJLASZ-2008}, having a boundary $\partial\Omega$ of positive capacity, \cite{MAZ'JA-1985}.
-Basic examples in the planar case are quasidisks or complements of large enough Cantor sets.
-Domains having sharp inward or outward cusps or \enquote{collapsing} boundaries are not covered, in particular, certain fractal trees, \cite{ACHDOU-2008}, do not fall within the scope of this note.
-We use established results, \cite{BIEGERT-2009}, to introduce trace and extension operators from the domain $\Omega$ to its boundary $\partial\Omega$ in the context of Sobolev spaces $H^1(\Omega)$ respectively homogeneous Sobolev spaces $\dot{H}^1(\Omega)$.
-On the boundary $\partial\Omega$ we use corresponding abstract trace spaces $\Hp$ respectively $\Hpo$, endowed with natural trace norms.
-This approach is \emph{measure free} in the sense that we do not specify any \enquote{surface measure} on $\partial\Omega$ and, in contrast to \cite{VERCHOTA-1984}, do not consider $L^2$-spaces on $\partial\Omega$.
-Instead, we make a systematic use of the trace spaces $\Hp$ and $\Hpo$ and their duals $\Hm$ respectively $\Hmo$.
-As a consequence, we observe a variety of \emph{natural isometries}, and the preservation of these isometries might be considered a guiding theme of this note.
-In the special case of a Lipschitz domain $\Omega$ the spaces $\Hp$ and $\Hm$ are the familiar spaces $H^{1/2}(\partial\Omega)$ and $H^{-1/2}(\partial\Omega)$, up to equivalent norms; the \enquote{dotted} versions correspond to their homogeneous counterparts.
-In cases where the boundary $\partial\Omega$ carries a measure satisfying certain scaling conditions, the trace spaces $\Hp$ admit explicit descriptions in terms of equivalent Besov space norms, see \cite{JONSSON-1984, JONSSON-1994} and the comments in \cite[Section 5]{HINZ-2021-1}.
-In general the present measure free formulation does not give any explicit norm representations for the trace spaces $\Hp$ and may therefore not be sufficient to discuss regularity features.
-But it works under minimal assumptions on the boundary, and this seems particularly useful in view of possible later studies of convergence and compactness properties as in \cite{HINZ-2021,HINZ-2021-1,HINZ-2023}.
+We use established results \cite{BIEGERT-2009} to introduce trace and extension operators between the domain $\Omega$ and its boundary $\partial\Omega$ in the context of the Sobolev space $H^1(\Omega)$ (respectively, the homogeneous Sobolev space $\dot{H}^1(\Omega)$).
+On the boundary $\partial\Omega$, we use the corresponding abstract trace space $\Hp$ (respectively, $\Hpo$), endowed with natural trace norms.
+That approach is \emph{measure free} in the sense that we do not specify any \enquote{surface measure} on $\partial\Omega$, nor do we consider $L^2$-spaces on $\partial\Omega$, unlike \cite{VERCHOTA-1984}.
+Instead, we make a systematic use of the trace spaces $\Hp$ and $\Hpo$ and their respective duals $\Hm$ and $\Hmo$.
+As a consequence, we observe a variety of \emph{natural isometries}; the preservation of those isometries might be considered a guiding theme of our work.